Influencer marketing: 10 tips for successful influencer marketing

 • Retweets or shares of your social media posts

-• Posts showing how the influencer uses your product: for example, an unboxing or demo video on the influencer’s YouTube channel.
+• Posts showing how the influencer uses your product, e.g., an unboxing or demonstration video on the influencer’s YouTube channel

 • Creative posts promoting your project or product

-A major and important decision you must make before you begin influencer marketing is choosing the method you want to use to find the right influencers.
-You have three options:
+A major and important decision you must make before starting influencer marketing is choosing a method to find the right influencers.
+You have three options for this:

-• Organic – You search for influencers internally and build a relationship with them.
+• Organic – You search internally for influencers and build relationships with them.
 This is the cheapest way, but it is also very time-consuming.

 • Platforms – You pay for the services of specialized online platforms to find influencers.
-Many of these portals have systems that make managing your influencer campaigns significantly easier.
+Many of these portals have systems that make managing your influencer campaigns much easier.

-• Agencies – You pay an agency that specializes in influencer marketing.
-They help you find and manage the influencers.
+• Agencies – You hire an agency specialized in influencer marketing.
+They help you find and manage influencers.

 2. Set Your Goals

-There is a well-known saying that goes: “Fail to plan and plan to fail.”
+There is a well-known saying: “Fail to Plan and Plan to Fail.”
+Translated, it means: “If you fail to plan, you plan to fail.”
 This statement also applies to influencer marketing!
-It makes little sense to look for an influencer or start a campaign if you haven’t already defined goals beforehand.
-It would be interesting to know how many of the 18% of companies that did not succeed with influencer marketing simply forgot to define goals in advance.
-You must know WHY you choose an influencer campaign.
-This directly impacts the campaign’s success and almost certainly influences which influencers you choose.
+It makes little sense to search for an influencer or start a campaign if you have not already set goals beforehand.
+In this context, it would be interesting to know how many of the 18% of companies that failed with influencer marketing simply forgot to define goals in advance.
+You need to know WHY you are choosing an influencer campaign.
+This directly affects the success of the campaign and, almost certainly, even influences which influencers you decide to work with.

-Your goals for an influencer campaign can, for example, be the following:
+Your goals for an influencer campaign could, for example, include:

 • Increasing the number of visitors to your website by a certain percentage